 In March of 1993, the Republic of Palau Law 4-2 RPPL 4-2, commonly known as the Palau Higher Education Act of 1993, was enacted creating Palau Community College along with its own governing board.
 The governing board gives the institution's chief officer the primary responsibility of institutional quality.
 The college's Chief Executive Officer CEO provides effective leadership in planning, organizing, budgeting, selecting and developing personnel, and assessing institutional effectiveness through the support of the management team, and different standing and ad-hoc committees.
-Such standing committees are the Executive Committee (ExCom), Faculty Senate Association (FSA), Classified Staff Organization (CSO), Associated Students of Palau Community College (ASPCC), Committee on Programs and Curricula (CPC), Retention Committee (RC) and Institutional Assessment Committee (IAC).
-Examples of ad hoc committees are the Graduation Committee and Charter Day Committee.
+Such standing committees are the Executive Committee (ExCom), Faculty Senate Association (FSA), Classified Staff Organization (CSO), Associated Students of Palau Community College (ASPCC), Committee on Programs and Curricula (CPC), Retention Committee (RC) and Institutional Assessment Committee.
 These committees consist of memberships from different departments and programs of the college from administrators, faculty, staff and students.
 [4.23]